fzorb/fzrepo/README.md

 ## place your files in /static/
-## do not place more than one directory
+## do not place a directory inside a directory